Special health notice for students traveling from or through the Middle East and parts of Africa

 During the admissions process at your U.S. port of entry, a U.S. Customs and Border Patrol (CBP) officer will create an electronic automated arrival Form I-94 record from a scan of your passport.
 Learn more about Form I-94.

 The U.S. Department of State sponsors a network of advising centers and a website for international students interested in studying in the U.S. Learn more at EducationUSA.
+The U.S. Department of Homeland Security offers this information to students new to the U.S.

 Billing and payments